ant-design/ant-design/docs/blog/github-actions-workflow.en-US.md

 ### Common Issue FAQ

 For some common issues, the team provides detailed answers to help developers solve problems more quickly.
-For example, when the title of an issue contains keywords such as `official website`, `website`, `down`, `IE`, etc., the [issue-open-check.yml#L43-L94](https://github.com/ant-design/ant-design/blob/da83561f9cb57b0eb03d18543d96393689f799be/.github/workflows/issue-open-check.yml#L43-L94) job records the standard reply format in detail and will automatically close the issue.
+For example, when the title of an issue contains keywords such as `can not open`, `website`, `down`, `IE`, etc., the [issue-open-check.yml#L43-L94](https://github.com/ant-design/ant-design/blob/da83561f9cb57b0eb03d18543d96393689f799be/.github/workflows/issue-open-check.yml#L43-L94) job records the standard reply format in detail and will automatically close the issue.

 ![issue-auto-comment-preview](https://user-images.githubusercontent.com/32004925/231660324-b763d7ac-95d8-431a-a31d-69b2eff72dfd.png)